Misuse of alcohol or drugs can quickly lead to an emergency or crisis situation. If someone you know needs help, call triple zero (000) immediately.

 Give your phone number and the address where the injured or sick person is.
 If you are on a country property, you will need to know your property fire map reference, or VicRoads map reference.

-Describe the problem and what has happened, how many people are involved, the injured person’s age and gender and if they are conscious or breathing.
+Describe the problem and what has happened, how many people are involved, the injured person’s age and sex and if they are conscious or breathing.

 What to expect during the call to triple zero (000) – police